po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/01-Day/01-Day-LessonPlan.md

 ## Overview

 In this lesson, students will learn how to create an API, define the routes, perform back-end logic, and save data using the built-in Node.js `fs` module.
-Performing HTTP requests using Insomnia will also be introduced
+Performing HTTP requests using Insomnia will also be introduced.

 ## Instructor Notes